breadoven/inav/docs/Settings.md

 ### inav_default_alt_sensor

-Sets the default altitude sensor to use, GPS or BARO, when the altitude error between the sensors exceeds a set limit.
-Only the default sensor will be used in this case.
+Sets the default altitude sensor to use.
+Settings GPS or BARO always uses both sensors with priority given to the selected sensor when the altitude error between the sensors exceeds a set limit.
+Only the selected sensor will be used in this case.
 GPS error limit = 2 * inav_max_eph_epv.
 BARO error limit = 4 * inav_baro_epv.
+Settings GPS_ONLY and BARO_ONLY will use only the selected sensor even if the other sensor is working.
+The other sensor will only be used if the selected sensor is no longer available to use.

 | Default | Min | Max |
 | --- | --- | --- |